-We assume nodes are already clustered using some existing clustering protocol, like LEACH [4] and there are enough nodes in one cluster to cooperate.
+We assume nodes are already clustered using some existing clustering protocol, and there are enough nodes in one cluster to cooperate.
 The packets in each cooperative node will be sent to the cluster head for code combining.
 So the number of repeated packets is identical to the number of cooperative nodes.
 Throughout the whole paper, L represents the number of nodes joining the cooperation.
 This is equivalent to the repeated packets in code combining.

 In the cooperative cluster, the member nodes will transmit their received packets to the cluster head if necessary.
 The distance between the nodes in the cluster is much smaller than the distance between the transmitter and the receiver from different clusters.
 Therefore, the required intra-cluster transmission power is much smaller than the power of the inter-cluster transmission.
 In general the bit error rate for intercluster channel and intra-cluster channels are different.
-Let $p_1$ and $p_0$ be the bit error rate for the inter-cluster channel and intra-cluster channel, respectively.
-Therefore, a single bit travelling from the source to the cluster head via a member node, has the bit error probability equal to $p' = p_1 + p_0 - p_1 p_0$ .
+Let p_1 and p_0 be the bit error rate for the inter-cluster channel and intra-cluster channel, respectively.
+Therefore, a single bit traveling from the source to the cluster head via a member node, has the bit error probability equal to $p = p_1 + p_0 - p_1 p_0$.

-B. Code Combining with Convolutional Codes in a Uniform Channel Condition probability between the received sequence $\mathbf{r}$ and the repeated codeword denoted by $\mathbf{v}m$ .
-Repeated codewords are transmitted over BSC channels with bit error rate $p_i$ for $i = 1, 2, \dots, L$ .
-The decoding function can be written as where $d{mi}$ is the number of bit disagreements for the ith codeword.
+B. Code Combining with Convolutional Codes in a Uniform Channel Condition code combining is that the maximum-likelihood (ML) decoder will select the codeword m which maximizes the conditional probability between the received sequence ${\bf r}$ and the repeated codeword denoted by ${\bf v}m$.
+Repeated codewords are transmitted over BSC channels with bit error rate p_i for $i=1,2,\cdots,L$.
+The decoding function can be written as where d{mi} is the number of bit disagreements for the ith codeword, and N is the pre-combined codeword length.
+An alternate way to write (1) is